 - Bone age is considered delayed if it is two standard deviations below the chronological age.

 - Bone age is usually normal for age in children with familial short stature.
-In children with constitutional delay of growth and puberty (CDGP) the bone age corresponds with height age and is delayed (up to two standard deviations).
-In children with pathological short stature, the bone age is severely delayed (more than two standard deviations).
+In children with CDGP the bone age corresponds with height age and is delayed (up to two standard deviations).
+In children with pathological short stature, the bone age is severely delayed (more than two standard deviations

 - Dental age: can provide an indirect assessment of skeletal age.
-The eruption of primary and secondary teeth may be delayed for up to 1.3 years in children with growth hormone deficiency, up to 1.5 years in children with constitutional delay of growth and puberty, and more than two years in children with severe hypothyroidism.
+The eruption of primary and secondary teeth may be delayed for up to 1.3 years in children with growth hormone deficiency, up to 1.5 years in children with CDGP and more than two years in children with severe hypothyroidism.

 Indications for referral include: